 - Excessive exercise

-- Preoccupation with your shape, appearance and weight
+- Thinking a lot about your shape, appearance and weight

 - Anxiety or fear about gaining weight

 - Checking your appearance in mirrors a lot

 - Frequently weighing yourself or avoiding weighing yourself altogether

 - Frequent negative thoughts about your body including comparing yourself to others, emphasising your flaws and minimising your strengths and general negative self-talk about your body and appearance